Salted-Peanuts/KOTH-Timer/PCB/v0.2-tested/README.md

-# KOTH Timer PCB v0.2 - Untested
+# KOTH Timer PCB v0.2 - Tested

 This folder contains the second PCB revision for the KOTH Timer.

 ## Status

-**In manufacturing / not yet tested.**

-PCB v0.2 has not yet been assembled or validated.

-It is intended to improve on PCB v0.1, especially around display reliability, display signal routing, and local display power decoupling.

-## Important Notes

-This PCB may still contain mistakes.

-Before ordering or assembling:

-- Check all wiring against the schematic.
-- Check Arduino Nano ESP32 pin assignments against the v0.3 firmware.
+**Manufactured, assembled, and tested with no known faults.**

+PCB v0.2 is the current recommended PCB revision for new builds.

+## What Changed From v0.1

+PCB v0.2 was redesigned after testing PCB v0.1.

+The v0.1 board was functionally usable through the web UI, but some TM1637 displays showed reliability issues.

+PCB v0.2 improves the design with better attention to:

+- Display power decoupling
-- Check TM1637 display CLK/DIO routing.
+- TM1637 CLK/DIO routing
-- Check local display capacitors.
+- Display signal reliability
-- Check battery polarity and power routing.
+- Ground and power layout
-- Check fuse and switch routing.
-- Check connector pin order.
-- Check display header pinout against your actual TM1637 modules.
+- PCB revision clarity

 ## Recommendation

-Do not treat this PCB as confirmed working until it has been assembled and tested.

-If you manufacture it, inspect the board carefully before installing components or connecting a battery.
+Use this revision for new PCB-based KOTH Timer builds.

+## Before Ordering

+Even though PCB v0.2 has been tested successfully, builders should still check:

+- Arduino Nano ESP32 pin assignments
+- TM1637 display header pinout
+- Battery polarity
+- Fuse and switch wiring
+- Display module pin order
+- BOM compatibility
+- Firmware version

 ## Version